joshuakaluba/WellandCanal/README.md

 # WellandCanal

-Source code for WellandCanal status up
+Source code for WellandCanal status application

 ## Installation
 Firstly make sure that the expo cli is installed.
 If not then run `npm install -g expo-cli` or follow directions from the [React Native Getting Started documentation](https://facebook.github.io/react-native/docs/getting-started.html)